nwtnni/nwtnni.github.io/content/blog/2017-06-12-markov-introduction.md

 +++

 My second personal project on Github was a Markov chain text generator.
-Right now it's fairly simple, using nothing more than a command-line interface and parsing only a single file at a time.
+Right now it's fairly simple, using nothing more than a command line interface and parsing only a single file at a time.
 Also there are no unit tests (oops).
-I'd like to revisit this project and add a few more features--and unit tests.
+I'd like to revisit this project and add a few more features and unit tests.

 ## Background